Emily Fiddian - Kentish Town (NW5) & St. Albans (AL1)

-I decided to train as a therapist having been on my own journey to overcome anxiety and depression.
-I feel passionate about the benefits of talking therapy as I have experienced first hand the change and growth that can take place within a person when they engage with therapy.
+Having been on my own journey to overcome anxiety and depression I feel passionate about the benefits of talking therapy.

 Training, qualifications & experience

-- Completed seven year graduate diploma training at Spectrum Therapy in London, one of the largest and most established centres for Humanistic Psychotherapy in Europe, where I continue to be in supervision and on-going professional development.
+- Spectrum is one of the largest and most established centres for Humanistic Psychotherapy in Europe, where I continue to be in supervision and on-going professional development.

-- Registered member of the British Association for Counselling and Psychotherapy (MBACP)
+- Accredited member of the British Association for Counselling and Psychotherapy (BACP)

 In addition to my private practice, I have provided counselling in a therapeutic community for people with addictions, and have worked as a Case Manager/Counsellor in a residential rehabilitation centre.
 I have also worked as a counsellor for a local bereavement charity.

 Teaching & Supervision

 One day sexuality workshops for Counselling Diploma students at The Albany Centre